Graduate Student Travel Fund

 - Students must be registered in a graduate program administered by the Faculty of Graduate and Postdoctoral Studies.
-This excludes a small number of programs, such as MBA, MM, MEng, etc. To check if your program is administered by the Faculty of Graduate and Postdoctoral Studies, please refer to the list of graduate programs offered at UBC
+This excludes a small number of programs, such as MBA, MM, MEng, etc. To check if your program is administered by the Faculty of Graduate and Postdoctoral Studies, please refer to the list of graduate programs offered at UBC.

-- Students must be selected to:
+- Students must be selected through a competitive, open, and publicly advertised process to:

 - The conference or competition must take place while the student is enrolled full-time in a graduate degree program.
 Students on official on-leave status are not enrolled full-time.
 Full-time enrollment ceases at the end of the month when all degree requirements are completed, not at the time of convocation

 - Multiple students cannot receive the full travel award for the same paper / poster / performance.
 In cases where there are multiple presenters of a co-authored paper or poster, (i) a single student (normally, the student who made the greatest contribution to the paper or poster) may apply for and receive the full travel award or (ii) the travel award may be split among multiple presenters (this should be indicated in the travel award application).

 - Students must not have previously received the travel award during the same degree program